 Planned Parenthood never has, never would, and never will sell fetal tissue for profit.

-Fetal tissue donation is a legal and ethical practice that has led to medical advances for decades, including lifesaving vaccines for polio and rubella.
-Today, fetal tissue research is contributing to groundbreaking research on treatments for diseases and conditions like diabetes, autism, and ALS.
-Fetal tissue research is also advancing understanding and prevention of maternal and fetal health conditions such as preeclampsia and fetal chromosomal disorders.
+Fetal tissue donation is a legal and ethical practice that has led to medical advances for decades, including the polio vaccine.
+Today, fetal tissue research is contributing to groundbreaking research on diseases and conditions like diabetes, autism, and ALS.
+Fetal tissue research is advancing understanding and prevention of maternal and fetal health conditions like preeclampsia and fetal chromosomal disorders.

 If a patient chooses to donate tissue after an abortion, the choice is always and only theirs.